hues0s/TypewrittenText/README.md

 This Swift Package, built entirely with [SwiftUI](https://developer.apple.com/documentation/swiftui/), is a great way to implement the effect on your iOS projects.

 ### Features
-* Use all the [Text](https://developer.apple.com/documentation/swiftui/text) class modifiers, as this module is built on top of it.
+* Use all the SwiftUI [Text](https://developer.apple.com/documentation/swiftui/text) class modifiers, as this module is built on top of it
-* Set up the delay between letters to customize the final result.
+* Set up the delay between letters to customize the final result

 <br />